ekudryavcev/Napoleo/README.md

 Here's how it can be accessed:

-from Oui import *
-example = NAPOLEO(source, precompile, note)
 value = example.get("Main.field1")

+get(...) allows to quickly reach the value or block by path - keys, divided py dots.
+In some cases reading the tree directly may be useful - the tree of Napoleo is a dictionery, containing other dictionaries etc:

 flag0 = example.tree[Main[flags]][0]

-get(...) allows to quickly reach the value or block by path - keys, divided py dots.
-In some cases reading the tree directly may be useful - the tree of Napoleo is a dictionery, containing other dictionaries etc.

 Napoleo objects also have such attributes as name and version.